ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

       "batch_saturated".
 Note that this behavior is not strictly enforced here but during the collect sub-protocol.
 (See {{batch-validation}}.)
 If both checks succeed, the input share is not marked as invalid.

+1. Check if the report is too far into the future.
+Implementors can provide for some small leeway, usually no more than a few minutes, to account for clock skew.
+If a report is rejected for this reason, the Aggregator SHOULD mark the input share as invalid with the error `report_too_early`.

 1. Check if the report's timestamp has passed its task's `task_expiration` time, if so the Aggregator MAY mark the input share as invalid with the error